brianloveswords/bjb.io-site/_posts/2012-02-01-thinking-async-errors.md

 the callback gets executed on the next tick it is no longer executing in the context of a `try` block and the error will bubble through.

-## Maybe throwing errors around isn't such a good idea
+## Takeaways

+* You can't always tell if a callback-style function is asynchronous -- only those that call `setTimeout` or `process.nextTick` to defer execution are truly async.

+* When `catch`ing errors from asynchronous functions you have to wrap the body of the callback, not the calling function.

+* This is something you have to worry about if you are using syncronous functions in your callbacks.
+All of the synchronous methods in the standard library throw errors.

-In general you should not be throwing errors in callback-style functions.
-Callbacks in the standard library are designed to take two or more arguments where the first is always either null or
-[an error object](http://www.devthought.com/2011/12/22/a-string-is-not-an-error/).
+As an aside, when writing your own methods, you should not be throwing errors in callback-style functions whether they are truly async or not.
+By convention, the first argument to a callback is always either null or [an error object](http://www.devthought.com/2011/12/22/a-string-is-not-an-error/).
 Functions which return a value directly are free to throw errors, as they do in the standard library.